-Stockholders, employees and others interested in communicating with the Board (including non-management directors) may write to:

-Ryman Hospitality Properties, Inc. Attn: Corporate Secretary One Gaylord Drive Nashville, Tennessee 37214 correspondence that, in the opinion of our Corporate Secretary, deals with the functions of the Board or committees thereof or that he otherwise determines requires their attention.
+Stockholders, employees and others interested in communicating with the Board (including non-management directors) may write to Ryman Hospitality Properties, Inc., Attn: Corporate Secretary, One Gaylord Drive, Nashville, Tennessee 37214.
+The Corporate Secretary reviews all such correspondence and regularly forwards to the Board a summary of all such correspondence and copies of all correspondence that, in the opinion of our Corporate Secretary, deals with the functions of the Board or committees thereof or that he otherwise determines requires their attention.
 Directors may review a log of all correspondence addressed to members of the Board and request copies of any such correspondence.
 Concerns relating to accounting, internal controls or auditing matters are immediately brought to the attention of our internal audit department and handled in accordance with procedures established by the Audit Committee with respect to such matters.
 In addition, stockholders, employees and other interested parties may communicate directly with our independent Lead Director, individual independent directors or the independent directors as a group by email at boardofdirectors@rymanhp.com.